Psychotherapy with Lou Platt

 I have worked in private practice since 2010.

-I currently specialise in providing mental health support, training, therapy and supervision to those working in the creative industries (theatre, TV and Film).
-I am the founder and director of The Artist Wellbeing Company.
+I currently specialise in providing mental health support to those working in the creative industries.
+I am the Founder and Director of The Artist Wellbeing Company.

 To book in with with me, please email or call